Game Times (Start/Stop)

 The boundary lines are part of the playing field proper.
 If the bottom of the players foot steps on the line, then they are considered in-bounds.
 If they drag the lines out of their original position, they are to be considered out-of-bounds.

-Checking the Disc: Hand check
+Checking the Disc: Hand or Ground Check

 Checking the Disc: Out of Bounds Pulls

 If the disc becomes out-of-bounds without first touching the playing field or an offensive player, the thrower may establish the pivot either at the brick mark closest to their defending end zone, or at the spot on the playing field proper closest to where the disc went out-of-bounds.
-The brick option must be signalled by the intended thrower before picking up the disc by fully extending one arm above their head.
+The brick option must be signaled by the intended thrower before picking up the disc by fully extending one arm above their head.